Do Truck Drivers Pay for Their Own Gas?

 Freight factoring involves selling outstanding customer invoices to a third-party factoring company in exchange for an immediate cash advance against each invoice (up to 95% of the invoice value).
 The factoring company, or “factor,” then assumes responsibility for collecting customer payment.
 Once your customer pays the factor, the remaining value of each invoice is released to your business, minus a small factoring fee.

 Freight factoring can assist truckers by providing an immediate cash flow boost.
 The increase in working capital enables trucking businesses to cover fuel costs without delay, make payroll, take on more clients, and expand business operations.
-This is especially useful for owner-operators who need help with managing their finances effectively.
+This is especially useful for carriers who need help with managing their finances effectively.

 Fuel Contract